Erin Burnett outraged over health care panel

 - 'We have no interest in playing identity politics,' a GOP aide says

-(CNN)CNN host Erin Burnett was incredulous Friday after the Senate announced the 13 Republican senators who will be responsible for crafting President Trump's new health care plan -- and of them are white men.
+(CNN)CNN host Erin Burnett was incredulous Friday after the Senate announced the 13 Republican senators who will be responsible for crafting President Trump's new health care plan -- and all of them are white men.

 "Thirteen men are deciding the future of American health care tonight," Burnett announced on her show, "'OutFront."